hyrmn/ThousandDollarIdeas/README.md

  - **Cablr**

   Network admins are like obsessed with their cable management work.
 Make a site for sharing cabling pictures like HotOrNot but specifically for server racks, basically.

+ - **WheresMyStuff**

+  Track things you own and who you've lent them to.